rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 ## How does bfastSpatial work?
 The method consists in fitting a model to the data by Ordinary Least Squares (OLS) fitting, on a period defined as stable history, and testing for stability of the same model, during a period defined as monitoring period (Dutrieux et al., 2015).
 As illustrated in Figure 1, if the new data does not fit the model, a break is detected.
-#Insert GIF with explanation of how bfast works
+Insert GIF with explanation of how bfast works

 ## bfastSpatial parameters
 The bfastSpatial function requires the user to set the input parameters.
 While not required, it is encuraged that tune multiple parameters
-#Rsource with bfast function

 ```{r, eval=FALSE}
 bfmSpatial(x, dates = NULL, pptype = "irregular", start, monend = NULL,
   formula = response ~ trend + harmon, order = 3, lag = NULL,